 Genotropin is a form of Human Growth Hormone (HGH) that is identical to the naturally occurring Growth Hormone produced in the human body.
-Genotropin is approved by the Food and Drug Administration (FDA) for use in children with Growth Hormone deficiency, those born with Small Gestational Age (SGA), Idiopathic Short Stature (ISS), Prader-Willi Syndrome (PWS) and for girls with Turner Syndrome (TS).
-It also approved for use in adults suffering from Growth Hormone deficiency.
+Genotropin is approved by the Food and Drug Administration (FDA) for use in children with Growth Hormone Deficiency, those born with Small Gestational Age (SGA), Idiopathic Short Stature (ISS), Prader-Willi Syndrome (PWS) and for girls with Turner Syndrome (TS).
+It also approved for use in adults suffering from Growth Hormone Deficiency.

 GENOTROPIN (somatropin [rdna origin]) lyophilized powder was compared with placebo in six randomized clinical trials involving a total of 172 adult GHD patients.
-These trials included a 6-month double-blind treatment period, during which 85 patients received GENOTROPIN (somatropin [rdna origin]) and 87 patients received placebo, followed by an open-label treatment period in which participating patients received GENOTROPIN (somatropin [rdna origin]) for up to a total of 24 months.
+These trials included a 6-month double-blind treatment period, during which 85 patients received GENOTROPIN (somatropin [rdna origin]), and 87 patients received placebo, followed by an open-label treatment period in which participating patients received GENOTROPIN (somatropin [rdna origin]) for up to a total of 24 months.
 GENOTROPIN (somatropin [rdna origin]) was administered as a daily SC injection at a dose of 0.04 mg/kg/week for the first month of treatment and 0.08 mg/kg/week for subsequent months.

 Beneficial changes in body composition were observed at the end of the 6-month treatment period for the patients receiving GENOTROPIN (somatropin [rdna origin]) as compared with the placebo patients.
 Lean body mass, total body water, and lean/fat ratio increased while total body fat mass and waist circumference decreased.
 These effects were maintained when this treatment was continued beyond six months period.
-Bone mineral density declined after 6 months of treatment but returned to baseline values after 12 months of treatment.
+Bone mineral density declined after six months of treatment but returned to baseline values after 12 months of treatment.

-The dosage of Gentropin Lyophilized Powder must be adjusted for the individual patient.
+The dosage of Genotropin Lyophilized Powder must be adjusted for the individual patient.
 The weekly dose should be divided into five subcutaneous (SC) injections, although some patients may choose to inject twice daily, meaning ten injections.
 Genotropin injections are delivered five times per week, with two consecutive days off to rest the pituitary gland and help to preserve its ability to produce Human Growth Hormone independently.
 Genotropin may be given in the thigh, buttocks, or abdomen; the site of SC injections should be rotated daily to help prevent lipoatrophy.

 - Pediatric GHD Patients: Dose of 0.16 to 0.24 mg/kg body weight/week